Listen to the podcast

 Because we are fallen humans—we’re not perfect and never will be on this side of heaven—there will be moments of anger that you will unleash on someone.
-These are episodes or reactive moments, but not how someone would characterize you.
+These are episodes or reactive moments, but they are not how someone would characterize you.
 It’s not a pattern.
 It’s not your habit.
 On occasion, you “let someone have it.”
 One of the most common places where you will see this kind of sinful anger is on social media.
 Folks tend to have less of a social filter on these platforms.

-It’s called the disinhibition effect.
+It’s called the dis-inhibition effect.
 Folks are not as inhibited when they see something that bothers them on those platforms, so they lash out with a “quick-trigger” comment.
-If you do this regularly, it’s not reflective, but reactive: you’re an angry person.
-You must find help if you’re consistently venting on social media or in your real-world.
+If you do this regularly, it’s not reflective but reactive: you’re an angry person.
+You must find help if you’re consistently venting on social media or in your real world.

 There is another kind of person who hates all the time.
-It could be whites hating blacks, blacks hating whites, or whites and blacks hating Jews, and so forth.
+It could be whites hating blacks, blacks hating whites, whites and blacks hating Jews, and so forth.
 This kind of hate can be spontaneous, of course, but the root of it is reflective.
 It’s the person who brews over the people they hate and may react to them spontaneously (reactive) or plot against them (reflective).

-They could be like my daddy, who was ignorant and without God.
+They could be like my daddy who was ignorant and without God.
 Somehow he believed that blacks were inferior, so he adopted the attitude of a bigot.
 Many black people have come from a similar kind of upbringing.
 They accept what others tell them and carry the burden of hate and racism in their souls.